Rotating black holes in Einstein-aether theory: Discussion

 We note that any twist free solution to Einstein-aether can be embedded as a solution of the low energy limit of Ho\v{r}ava gravity~\cite{Jacobson:2010mx}.
 The limiting solutions, taking $\epsilon \to 0$ for the various region I and II families in section~\ref{sec:phenobh}, have a twist free aether on an exact Kerr background.
 The limiting couplings all vanish in Ho\v{r}ava gravity for the region I families, but for the region II families a nonzero $c_\theta$ remains.
 Hence this limiting universal solution we have found for the region II families is also a nontrivial solution in Ho\v{r}ava gravity.
+Other solutions identical to GR in Ho\v{r}ava gravity with only nonvanishing coupling $c_\theta$ are the slowly moving spherical black hole found in \cite{Ramos:2018oku} and the spherical collapse and quasinormal mode solutions found in \cite{Franchini:2021bpt}.
+These are all examples of the general fact, argued in \cite{Bellorin:2010je}, that the asymptotically flat solutions of (the IR limit of) Ho\v{r}ava gravity with only nonzero $c_\theta$ coupling are {\it all} identical to GR solutions, with the aether orthogonal to an asymptotically static maximal foliation.\footnote{It was not shown in \cite{Bellorin:2010je} that the foliation {\it must} be asymptotically static, but this has been explicitly established for the spherical solutions in \cite{Franchini:2021bpt}}

 Finally, we conclude by considering why Einstein-aether admits this `painted on' aether, and hence approximate GR behaviour, in the phenomenological parameter regions I and II where the twist coupling and, for region II, also the expansion coupling, are large.
 Such a painting picture does not work generally in the parameter space of the theory.
 Why in the regimes where the theory satisfies the tight weak field Solar system constraints does it allow for such approximate non-linear GR behaviour?